 ii.
-Halls Reps
+Halls RepsCommunity Officers

 Represent the interests of students within their residence to the Union, UCL and on Welfare and Community Zone.
+Organise community building events in their respective Halls of Residence.

 iii.
 Societies Reps

 Represent the interests of students in societies to the Union, UCL and on the Activities Zone.